Last week, I received this very sweet email:

 I also used to cover my entire table with newspaper before doing a craft but then I discovered these wonderful place mats at Family Dollar.
 You can simply wash off the mess when you are done in the sink and reuse them over and over.
 Plus, if any paint does happen to get on the table I have my handy Magic Eraser’s on hand.
 Seriously, splurge on those things.
 They work miracles!

 2. Start out with no end result in mind.
 In my opinion, the best way to start getting children interested in crafts is to let them explore painting without having a specific end result in mind.
 Start by just simply getting out the water colors or paint with the brushes and let them paint all over a piece of paper however they choose.
 This not only helps them get familiar with the colors, but also teaches them how to properly use the brush and water cup.
 Once they feel confident in their abilities to paint and switch colors properly, they will be more excited about painting a specific thing.

 Once he understood how to control the paint brush and how to use the water cup to switch colors, we were able to expand our projects.
 This is one of the first projects we did that had an end result in mind.
-Andy was excited to be able to choose which colors he wanted to paint to make his caterpillar his very own style.
+My son was excited to be able to choose which colors he wanted to paint to make his caterpillar his very own style.

 He carried that little train around for months and we still have it some where around here.
 If I had to do it all over again, I wouldn’t have been so keen on painting it exactly as the directions stated.
 I would have got out more colors and let him choose however he wanted to paint it.

 We’ve painted these little wooden sculptures (you can find at Wal-Mart for cheap) several times.
 I always let them choose which one we buy so they are more excited about painting it.
 This is my son when he was only 2 yrs old painting his red airplane.

 We had a phase where my kids loved fish and sharks so we made these cute pop open shark cards.
 I drew the outline of the shark and the boys colored them.